The events that led to a constitutional challenge

 Less than a month later, in February 2003, I commenced the federal constitutional challenge that was originally titled Maloney v.
 Spitzer, was later renamed Maloney v.
 Cuomo, and is now known as Maloney v.
 Rice.
 In the case, I sought (and continue to seek) a declaration that the criminalization of the mere possession of nunchaku in one’s own home is unconstitutional.

 As the District Court noted in its reported opinion, Maloney v.
 Cuomo, 470 F. Supp.
 2d 205 (E.D.N.Y.
 2007), “The criminal charge for possession of nunchaku was based solely on in-home possession, and not supported by any allegations that the plaintiff had used the nunchaku in the commission of a crime; that he carried the nunchaku in public; or engaged in any other prohibited conduct in connection with said nunchaku.
 Thus, the only criminal activity alleged against the plaintiff was his possession of the nunchaku in his home.”
 In that same opinion, the District Court ultimately decided that neither the Second Amendment nor any other federally guaranteed right prevented New York from defining the mere possession of nunchaku in one’s own home as a crime punishable by up to a year in prison.
 The Second Circuit affirmed that decision in January 2009.
 Supreme Court review has been sought in a petition for certiorari that counsel filed on my behalf on June 26, 2009.
 As I write this post on July 4, 2009, we remain hopeful that the United States Supreme Court will review the case.
 (UPDATE: In late 2010, the Supreme Court granted certiorari, vacated the judgment of the Second Circuit, and remanded.
-The case is now once again before the District Court.
-A list of all papers filed in Maloney v.
-Rice, and copies of many in pdf, are online here.)
+The case is now once again before the District Court as Maloney v.
+Singas.
+A trial was held in January 2017, albeit without final results.
+See The Eighth Post in this pseudo-blog.)